ansible/workshops/exercises/ansible_rhel/2.7-wrap/README.md

 ### Check the results

-This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad-hoc command on the command line of your Tower control host:
+This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad-hoc command on the command line of your Automation Controller host:

 > **Tip**
 >